by Nicole Berardoni M.D, Paul Lynch M.D, and Tory McJunkin M.D

 - Antiseizure medications

-Therefore it is recommended that people who are experiencing migraines or migraine-like symptoms should also be screened for Depression/ Anxiety disorders.
+In a recent publication, the relationship between depression and anxiety disorders in people with migraines were evaluated and showed a linked association.
+Therefore it is recommended that people who are experiencing migraines or migraine-like symptoms should also be screened for depression or anxiety disorders.

 An extremely important aspect to treating headaches is through behavioral interventions and modifications.

 Behavioral modifications, including biofeedback training, mind and body relaxation (yoga, acupuncture, and massage), and cognitive behavior therapy, have been identified as successful treatments for migraine headache.

 - Exercise and nutrition counseling

 - Vitamin supplements

 - Group therapy

 Recently there has been a flood of investigations going on to determine the efficacy of botulinum A toxin (Botox) injections for the treatment of migraines.